Security

 2. Rivest-Shamir-Adleman (RSA)

-Rivest-Shamir-Adleman is an asymmetric encryption algorithm based on the factorization of the product of two large prime numbers.
-Only someone with the knowledge of these numbers can decode the message successfully.
+Rivest-Shamir-Adleman (RSA) is an asymmetric encryption algorithm based on the factorization of the product of two large prime numbers.
+Only someone who knows these numbers can successfully decode the message.

 RSA is often used to secure data transmission between two communication points.
 However, its efficiency decreases when encrypting large data volumes.
-Nonetheless, this encryption method is very reliable in transmitting confidential data due to its distinct mathematical properties and complexity.
+Nonetheless, its distinct mathematical properties and complexity make this encryption method very reliable when transmitting confidential data.

 3. Triple Data Encryption Standard (DES)

-Triple DES is a symmetric encryption technique and a more advanced form of the Data Encryption Standard (DES) method that encrypts data blocks using a 56-bit key.
-Triple DES applies the DES cipher algorithm three times to each data block.
+Triple DES is a symmetric encryption technique and a more advanced form of the Data Encryption Standard (DES) method.
+It encrypts data blocks using a 56-bit key and applies the DES cipher algorithm three times to each data block.
 You can use Triple DES to encrypt ATM PINs and UNIX passwords.
 Popular applications such as Microsoft Office and Mozilla Firefox also use Triple DES.

 Originally designed to replace the DES, Blowfish is a symmetric algorithm process that divides messages into 64-bit segments and encrypts them individually.
 Blowfish is known for being fast, flexible, and unbreakable.
 It's in the public domain, so it's free to use, which makes it even more appealing.
 You can use Blowfish to safeguard transactions in your eCommerce platforms.
-It can also be effective in securing your business’s email encryption tools, password management systems, and backup software.
+It can also effectively secure your business's email encryption tools, password management systems, and backup software.

 Twofish is a symmetric, license-free encryption method that ciphers data blocks of 128 bits.
 It’s a more versatile successor to the Blowfish and Threefish encryption methods.
 Twofish always encrypts data in 16 rounds regardless of the encryption key size.
 Though it’s slower than AES encryption, you can use Twofish to secure your file and folder encryption solutions.

-Format-Preserving Encryption is a symmetric algorithm that retains the format as well as length of your data while encoding it.
+Format-preserving encryption is a symmetric algorithm that retains the format and length of your data while encoding it.
 For example, if a customer's phone number is 813-204-9012, FPE will change it to a different one, say 386-192-4019.
 This way, the format and length remain the same, but the characters are changed to safeguard the original data.

 You can use FPE to secure cloud management software and tools.
 Amazon Web Services (AWS) and Google Cloud, some of the most trusted cloud platforms, use this method for cloud encryption.

-Elliptic Curve Cryptography is a newer type of public-key cryptography[1] that’s stronger than RSA encryption.
-It uses shorter keys, which makes it faster.
-It’s asymmetric, meaning you can use it in SSL/TLS protocols to strengthen your web communications security.
-You can also use ECC for one-way encryption of emails as well as digital signatures in cryptocurrencies such as Bitcoin.
+Elliptic curve cryptography (ECC) is a newer type of public-key cryptography that's stronger than RSA encryption.
+[2] It uses shorter keys, which makes it faster.
+It's asymmetric, meaning you can use it in SSL/TLS protocols to strengthen your web communications security.
+You can also use ECC for one-way encryption of emails and digital signatures in cryptocurrencies such as Bitcoin.

 2. Identify the right data encryption solution.
-Use encryption software tools to encrypt your databases or individual files that contain sensitive information.
-You can also rely on standard security apps and tools such as email security, payment gateways, and cloud security, as they also contain the database encryption features required to secure sensitive data.
+Use encryption software tools to encrypt your databases or files containing sensitive information.
+Standard security apps and tools, such as email security, payment gateways, and cloud security, also contain the database encryption features required to secure sensitive data.

 avatar